 Proponents should apply for an assessment:

-- if the project appears to be a development under the Environmental Assessment Act, or
+- if the project appears to be a development under The Environmental Assessment Act, (the Act);

 - if there is uncertainty whether it is a development.
-The ministry will screen the proposed project to determine if an assessment is required.
+The ministry will screen the proposed project to determine if an assessment is required; or

 Proponent Self-Assessment has been designed to help clients with a preliminary review of the expected impacts of a proposed project on the environment.

 Appendix A in the Technical Proposal Guidelines includes a checklist of questions intended to provide clarity to proponents in assessing whether a project requires a formal review and Ministerial Determination.